 b) Vokey states, “without meaning, learning has no purpose”.
 We are reminded of how children are trying to navigate through the education system to find who they are as a person.
 Our students must understand that spirituality and religion are personal, and everyone is different.
-We believe that spirituality, however it is thought to, has a place in the education system.
+We believe that spirituality, however it is thought about, has a place in the education system.
 We would create space for spirit to exist by ensuring that our classroom is comfortable, non-judgemental, accepting, and supportive (Vokey, 2001).
 To do this, our students must understand that everyone believes in different things and this helps create a growth mindset environment.
 We would do this in the way of teaching about generosity, kindness, acceptance, and being supportive friends.
 All of which can be seen as part of someone’s spirit and who they are.
 In our classroom, we would help students learn how to accept one another through books, activities, and group discussions.
 Explaining the importance of acceptance and having different beliefs will spark children to ask questions, striking intrinsic motivation and conversation.
 As we have observed, children will ask questions about spirituality.
 We as teachers can only accept the answer they choose to believe in.

 Listening Skills

 a) According to the powerpoint on communication, active listening is listening to understand, not only to reply.
 It is also stated that most children and youth will open up to you if you demonstrate that you can truly listen.
 A way to do this is by not directly answering a question that a student has.
-In Tanka et al, students showcased frustration when asking questions, but later realized that not directly answering a question allows self learning.
+In Tanka et al, students showcased frustration when asking questions that weren’t answered directly, but later realized that not directly answering a question allows self learning.
 This idea of learning is directly related to inquiry-based learning.
 When a teacher has strong listening skills, they are able to aid in inquiry-based learning because teachers are able to guide students through their own thinking, rather than directly telling students the answers to their questions.
 In the powerpoint it is stated that building metacognitive skills is important because students' listening skills will improve, along with their attention skills.
 Their metacognitive skills are important for teachers as well because educators are models for their students.
 If teachers are unable to actively listen to their students, it is likely they will reflect this on their learners.
 As Diana Nicholson stated in the feedback for communication, “we can’t teach well without learning from and with our students.”
 This statement showcases the importance of teacher learning, which includes active listening.